3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 Oracle images
 ===============================================================================

-Due to the current Oracle licensing conditions we cannot offer Oracle images in a public repository like `DockerHub <https://hub.docker.com/>`_.
+Due to Oracle licensing conditions we cannot offer Oracle images in a public repository like `DockerHub <https://hub.docker.com/>`_ at the moment.
 However, you can easily build the images yourself.
 A detailed description of how to do that is available in :numref:`citydb_docker_oracle_build`.

 .. _citydb_docker_config: